RomGai/DP-IQA/README.md

 The checkpoint provided in the demo is in .onnx format and therefore does not include the code that defines the model.
 The code of models' definition will be uploaded along with the conventional format (e.g., .pth) checkpoints after the paper is accepted.

 # Run this demo
+Run it on KonIQ-10k dataset:

 ```
 python koniq_demo.py
 ```

-For zero-shot testing on CLIVE dataset
+For zero-shot testing on CLIVE dataset:

 ```
 python koniq_zeroshot_demo.py